-The report thus constituted on the basis of Appendix 12 is registered by the competent Legal and Compliance Director and by the Compliance Team.
+The report thus constituted on the basis of Appendix 12 is registered by the competent Legal and Compliance Director and by the Compliance Unit.

-A dedicated committee ("Country Committee") is held in the presence of the Chairman and Managing Director of Colas, the Director of Administration, Finance and Strategy, the Director of the Legal, Compliance and Risks Department and the Director of the Compliance Team, as well as the Divisional Managing Director in the presence of representatives of the legal, human resources and finance sectors of the scope concerned.
+A dedicated committee ("Country Committee") is held in the presence of the Chairman and Managing Director of Colas, the Director of Administration, Finance and Strategy, the Director of the Legal, Compliance and Risks Department and the Compliance, as well as the Divisional Managing Director in the presence of representatives of the legal, human resources and finance sectors of the scope concerned.
 Other Divisional Managing Directors who may one day be involved in this new territory should attend the meeting as well as their Legal and Compliance Directors.